Scroll to top

 In University, my pain got much worse, because endometriosis and stress are not friends.
 I started to realize my periods were much different from everyone else’s.
 At 21, I finally went to a gynecologist where I was living in Jamaica at the time.
 He was an old man, and he told me, “you probably have endometriosis” as if it were a common cold.

-It wasn’t until after University, as I started thinking about marriage and kids, that I googled endometriosis.
+After university, as I began contemplating marriage and children, I googled endometriosis.
 When I learned it could cause infertility, I went back to my doctor, because I really wanted kids.
 They brushed me off because I wasn’t ready for kids yet, and besides, infertility was not extremely common.
 The only solution they offered was birth control, which didn’t really help.

 Cycle after cycle, it was getting worse.
 It moved from period pain to constant pelvic pain.
-Sometimes I felt like I was being stabbed.
+I sometimes felt as if someone was stabbing me.
 I was crying every period and ready to have a hysterectomy.
-But there was nothing offered to me to fix it.
+But no one offered me anything to fix it.
 Since I was single and wasn’t trying to conceive, no one could help me.

 I moved back to Canada, partly to tackle it.
 Relaying information between doctors in Jamaica and Canada was a nightmare.
 One never believed the other.
 Finally in 2018 I had a laparoscopy.
 They saw that my tubes were fully blocked, there was endometriosis on my bladder, and the right side of my reproductive system was scarred.
 Finally, I knew I wasn’t crazy.
 The pain was real, it did exist.